 Image Description: a strip of contraceptive pills against a blue background

 With the risk of unwanted pregnancy lessened, sex became fun!
-Men and women could enter into relationships as equal sexual partners, and it meant that premarital sex (already common) was not the risk it had been.
+Men and women could enter into relationships as equal sexual partners and premarital sex (already common) was not the risk it had been.
 The sexual revolution and feminist movement were already happening, but the contraceptive pill played a vital role in accelerating both.
 People could make their own decisions about sex and their future: in 1969, one university student wrote that the pill allowed her to be, “outrageous and to be accepted as a person in her own right,” free “to behave just like men,” and ultimately “it made us more equal.
 We were able to choose what we did or did not do with our bodies.”

 With the risk of unwanted pregnancy lessened, sex became fun!

 Another ‘landmark opportunity’ in the history of the pill could happen this year: a government public consultation is taking place to see if two ‘mini-pills’ should be sold over the counter, without prescription.
 The consultation, which closed on March 5th 2021, is looking at two progesterone-only pills (or POPs); Lovima and Hana 75 microgram tablets.
 The Medicines and Healthcare products Regulatory Agency (MHRA) is looking into reclassifying them which would mean that they would be available not just on prescription, but over the counter in pharmacies – where pharmacists, as expert healthcare professionals, would be offering information and advice into the contraception, rather than GPs.

 There are risks to this: though the side-effects of the pill are rarely serious, they can be difficult to handle.
 Many users stop using the pill as a result or have to try several different options.
 Support from a GP or sexual health expert can be vital to help people find the birth control which works best for them.
 This is especially the case for those with other health issues – including depression as recent research has indicated.